tsgonest vs NestJS CLI

 }Step 2: Add tsgonest config

-You can convert DTOs one at a time. tsgonest's TsgonestValidationPipe passes through types that don't have companions, so your existing class-validator decorators continue working alongside tsgonest-generated validators.
+You can convert DTOs one at a time. tsgonest's compile-time injection only activates for types that have companion files, so your existing class-validator decorators continue working alongside tsgonest-generated validators.

 // Before: class-validator